ddev/ddev/docs/users/extend/database_types.md

 ## Database Server Types

 ddev can currently support most versions of MariaDB and MySQL database servers.
-You can configure the type that you want using the .ddev/config.yaml file:
+You can configure the type that you want using the `.ddev/config.yaml` file:

-`mariadb_version: 10.4`
-`mysql_version: 8.0`
+`mariadb_version: 10.4` or `mysql_version: 8.0`

 The default version is MariaDB 10.2 and it works for most purposes.